nicolasplantier/Find-generic-model-tetrapod/create_models/README.md

 # Create models
-This algorithm takes the results of the watershed algorithm to create the different instances of the generic model that we can find
+This algorithm takes the results of the watershed algorithm to create the different instances of the generic model that we can find.

 ## Input

+- `ajaccio_patches_classified_dataframes` : results of the watershed algorithm

 ## Output

+- `tetrapod_model_{patch_number}_{i}.las` in `results`: .las file for every instance of tetrapod.